-If you are currently working, you may be eligible for a Tuition Assistance Program that may be available through your current employer.
+If you are currently working, you may be eligible for a Tuition Assistance Program through your current employer.
 Some employers will pay for tuition costs up front and others will reimburse the cost upon completion of a course.
-Saint Joseph’s College also has partnership agreements with many organizations, which allow for tuition and fee discounts.
+Saint Joseph’s College also has partnership agreements with many employers, which can allow for tuition and fee discounts.
 Check with your Human Resource Office for more information.

 The Federal Government awards financial aid through grants and loans.
 Grants are typically awarded to undergraduate students based upon financial need, and loans are available to all students and must be repaid.
-Tuition deposits are not required if a student has received financial aid within three months prior to the new course start date.
 Visit our financial aid page for more information on how to apply.

 Most states have scholarship, grant and loan programs administered by agencies, foundations and loan authorities.
 For example, many of Saint Joseph’s College online courses are included in the Maine OnLine Learning Initiative, which provides funding for workers to complete online training.
 Check with your local state career center to see what is available where you live.

 Active-duty military and veterans have excellent education benefits.
-In addition, Saint Joseph’s is a military-friendly institution and offers additional benefits, including tuition discounts to both active duty and their spouses.
+In addition, Saint Joseph’s is a military-friendly institution and offers tuition discounts to both active duty military members and their spouses.
 If you are serving in the military, or are married to an active duty service member, check with the education counselor at your base.
 The new Post 9/11 GI Bill® offers additional funding levels to not only veterans, but their dependents.
 Veterans should contact the U.S. Department of Veteran Affairs.

 Many organizations provide educational funds and yet have a small number of applicants requesting assistance.
-Some scholarships are based on financial need and others on academic and professional accomplishments, religious affiliation, your family’s genealogy, memberships, hobbies or even special interests.
-One place to start would be your local library, chambers of commerce and community organizations for scholarship directories and lists.
+Some scholarships are based on financial need, while others are based on academic and professional accomplishments, religious affiliation, your family’s genealogy, memberships, hobbies or even special interests.
+Some places to start searching for scholarships would be your local library, chambers of commerce, and community organizations.
 At the library and the bookstore, there are many resource guides that can provide advice about paying for college.
 You can also visit our scholarship opportunities page for several resources.
-(These sites are not affiliated with or endorsed by Saint Joseph’s.)
+Please note that the sites listed are not affiliated with or endorsed by Saint Joseph’s College.

 Tuition Payment Plan